Kunlong1994/lab3/Lab-#2.md

 ### 3. Distant Pictures

 The Distant Pictures lab is based on HelloYou, but has a web camera added.
-We make use of the 'node-webcam' from [[where?]] to add the camera functionality.
+We make use of the 'node-webcam' from [[https://www.npmjs.com/package/node-webcam]] to add the camera functionality.

 * Fork the 'distant-picture' example project
 On your IxE, [fork](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Forking-a-GitHub-project) and git clone the [distant-picture](https://github.com/FAR-Lab/distant-pictures) example project.